JoshJancula/coinbase-advanced-node/README.md

 All authentication methods require that you obtain correct permissions (scopes) to access different API endpoints.
 Read more about scopes [here](https://docs.cdp.coinbase.com/sign-in-with-coinbase/docs/scopes)

 For [Advanced Trade](https://docs.cdp.coinbase.com/advanced-trade/docs/welcome) orders, use the `order` API.
-The `buy` & `sell` API's exposed are part of the [Sign In With Coinbase API](https://docs.cdp.coinbase.com/sign-in-with-coinbase/docs/welcome) which have different capabilities and fee structures
+The `buy` & `sell` API's exposed are part of the [Coinbase App API (Sign In With Coinbase)](https://docs.cdp.coinbase.com/sign-in-with-coinbase/docs/welcome) which have different capabilities and fee structures

 ### REST Example